dia1128/Python_Data_Science/README.md

 # Python_Data_Science
-Assignments of Corusera course for Applied Data Science with Python Specialization and Assignment from my graduate studies
+Assignments of Corusera course for Applied Data Science with Python Specialization and assignmenta of my graduate studies